juniorgasparotto/GraphExpression/README.md

 }
 ```

-The order of atribuidores is of extreme importance, because the latter will be used in the event of a tie-breaker, that is, three return `true` , the last one will be used.
+The order is of extreme importance, once the last of the list will be used in the event of a tie, in other words, if three return `true` , the last on the list will be used.

-By default, we have some atribuidores and they all are ordered on the property `SetChildAction` so don't act errors.
+By default, we have some classes of attribution set and all of them are already sorted on the property `SetChildAction` to prevent errors.

-1. `MemberInfoSetChild`: This will be used when the allocator daughter entity has a member set.
+1. `MemberInfoSetChild`: This class will be used when the child entity has a member set.
-2. `DictionarySetChild`: This will be used when the allocator parent entity for a dictionary and daughter have the member name started by the character `[` .
+2. `DictionarySetChild`: This class will be used when the parent entity is a dictionary and daughter have the member name started by the character `[` .
 This means that the child is an item and not a property of the parent entity.
-3. `ExpandoObjectSetChild`: This is used when the allocator parent entity is of type `ExpandoObject` .
+3. `ExpandoObjectSetChild`: This class is used when the parent entity is of type `ExpandoObject` .
-4. `ArraySetChild`: This is used when the allocator parent entity is of type `Array` and daughter have the member name started by the character `[` .
+4. `ArraySetChild`: This class is used when the parent entity is of type `Array` and daughter have the member name started by the character `[` .
-5. `ListSetChild`: This is used when the allocator parent entity is of type `IList` and daughter have the member name started by the character `[` .
+5. `ListSetChild`: This class is used when the parent entity is of type `IList` and daughter have the member name started by the character `[` .

 # <a name="impl-serialization" />Serialization

-Serialization is the process of transformation of an entity to graph expression in text form.
+Serialization is the process of transformation of entity to text.
 We split the serialization into two kinds: **circular entity serialization** and **serialization of complex entities**.

 That's interesting, because circular entities are simpler and require only a name to represent them, unlike complex entities that can contain several properties.